 A buffer boundary violation arises when, due to unchecked array indexing or unchecked array copying, storage outside the buffer is accessed.
 Usually, boundary violations describe the situation where such storage is then written.
 Depending on where the buffer is located, logically unrelated portions of the stack or the heap could be modified maliciously or unintentionally.
 Usually, buffer boundary violations are accesses to contiguous memory beyond either end of the buffer data, accessing before the beginning or beyond the end of the buffer data is equally possible, dangerous and maliciously exploitable.

-Cross reference
+Related coding guidelines

-CWE[8]:
+CWE [7]:

 120. Buffer copy without Checking Size of Input (‘Classic Buffer Overflow’)